-As individuals age and reach their senior years, they often require in-home assistance to continue to live independently in their homes.
+As individuals age, they often require in-home assistance to continue to live independently.
 This holds true for seniors who do not have health issues, as well as those who are suffering from Alzheimer’s disease or another related dementia.
 Fortunately, there is home care that is geared towards both individuals and situations.
 Home care for those with dementia is different than other types of home care in some important ways.

 Please note, we have written a companion article about how residential memory care differs from regular assisted living here.
 Those seeking information about paying for memory care should begin here.